blush-commerce/SyliusBankOfGeorgiaPlugin/README.md

 ## Usage
 1. Create a new payment method in Sylius admin panel using `Bank of Georgia` option in create button dropdown.
 2. Set up your client credentials and preferences in the configuration form.
 Currently plugin supports pre-authorized capturing as well as automatic capturing.
+Recurring payments are not currently supported.

+> Pre-authorized payments and currencies other than GEL are not enabled by default, contact Bank of Georgia.

 ## Debugging
 If you're experiencing issues check `var/log/bank_of_georgia.log`